 However, artificial sweeteners such as sorbitol or xylitol can also be the diarrhea culprit in children.

-Again, monitor how much sugar your child is consuming.
-And, even though fruit is wonderful and is filled with important vitamins, minerals and phytochemicals, too much is also a problem.
+Even though fruit is wonderful and is filled with important vitamins, minerals, and phytochemicals, too much is also a problem.

 Keep in mind what Shakespeare said, “moderation in all things…”